 About educational and awareness initiatives

 For countries unfortunately not yet willing to introduce solutions similar to the Eurokey and Radar Key System, other alternatives could be developed.

 Consider some airports such as the one in Nice.
 There is a sound system for each handicap-parking space.
 The system plays a message when you park your car.
-It indicates that you stopped in a restricted area.
-We could easily imagine a similar system in accessible toilets dedicated to disabled users.
+It indicates that you stopped on a restricted area.
+We could easily imagine a similar system for accessible toilets dedicated to disabled users.
 At least people could no longer continue, in good conscience, to pretend they had no clue.
 But education and raising awareness alone cannot sufficiently prevent the misuse of accessible restrooms.

 This makes me think of Greek philosopher Aristotle’s quote: